 The Tribeca Film Festival starts next month, and I will be observing ten years of skipping films screening at this festival.
 I last went to a film screening at Tribeca in 2006, when I saw two films.
 One was the worst film I ever watched in a theater, and the second was the site of the worst Q&A session I’ve ever endured.
-After both experiences, with some very oblivious film viewers, I swore I would never return.
+After these two experiences, with some very oblivious film viewers, I vowed to never return.

 The Worst Film

 I haven’t revisited the film since watching it at the festival: I have not re-screened it nor did I follow up to research the filmmaker’s vision.
-While it’s true that filmmakers sometimes find inspiration in the strangest places, this film seemed to be informed by two unlikely bits of inspiration:
+While it’s true that filmmakers sometimes find inspiration in the strangest places, this film seemed to be informed by two morsels of inspiration:

 - The colorful “Choking Man” posters that appear in every New York City–restaurant.
 At the time, there was a version with a lemon wedge and a fish.
-It was hard not to notice.
+It was hard not to notice it.

 - Some New York Times article that revealed that there are a lot of languages spoken in Queens.
 Who knew?!?

 As far as substance, these two bits were all the film had to offer.
 The characters in this film are all very flat, and the flimsy plot was immediately forgettable.
 I didn’t leave the screening, but I did mentally “check out” once Jorge, the Ecuadorian immigrant at the center of the film’s fish-out-of-water story, starts doing magic.
-If this was supposed to be a moment of magical realism, someone needed to pay more attention in his Latin American literature class.
+If this was intended to be a moment of magical realism, whoever included this in the film needed to pay more attention in his Latin American literature class.

 One could be forgiven for thinking that the audience was just being polite.
-After all, why would any want to be mean in public?
+After all, why would any want to be mean in public…especially in New York?
 But days earlier, I witnessed the Tribeca audience draw their “critical” claws.
 And it wasn’t pretty.

 The Worst Audience

 Two hours and forty-eight minutes is a long time to sit through a movie.
-No one I knew at the time would go with me, but Free Will [Der freie Wille] was one of the boldest films I had seen at the time.
+No one I knew at the time would go with me to see this film, but Free Will [Der freie Wille] was one of the boldest films I had seen at the time.
 The story profiles Theo, a convicted rapist, after serving his sentence at a mental institution.
 Now free, he struggles to suppress his urge to rape again.

 To be fair, Tribeca screens well over a hundred films each year at its festival, and this was the first or second year after it had expanded north of Canal Street.
-With more and more films, there are going to be “duds.”
+With so many more films, there were going to be “duds.”
 But it was the audience’s taste, not the selected films, that really bothered me.